lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 #### LSP5ReceivedAssetsMap

-References issued smart contract assets, like tokens and NFTs.
+References received smart contract assets, like tokens and NFTs.

 The `valueContent` MUST be constructed as follows: `bytes8(indexNumber) + bytes4(standardInterfaceId)`.
 Where `indexNumber` is the index in the [LSP3IssuedAssets[] Array](#lsp3issuedassets) and `standardInterfaceId` the interface ID if the token or asset smart contract standard.